B8395 - Animal Feed and Nutrition

 Assessment methods

-The final exam of the Integrated Course "Nutrients, Digestion, and Metabolism" consists of two parts.
+The final examination of the (I.C) Integrated Course "Nutrients, Digestion, and Metabolism" consists of two parts.

-• The first part is a written test comprising 60 multiple choice questions, covering topics from all components of the Integrated Course, and is designed to assess the student's comprehensive knowledge of the subject matter.
+The first part consists of a written test comprising 60 multiple choice questions covering all components of the I.C.
+The test is designed to assess student's comprehensive knowledge and understanding of the course content.

-Each correct question will earn 0.5 points; no points will be subtracted in case of wrong answer or unanswered question.
-The use of supporting material or devices such as calculators, books, notebooks, class notes, etc. is not authorized during the test.
-If needed, a follow-up discussion will allow the Candidate to comment on the wrong answers.
+The use of supporting material or devices (including calculators, books, notebooks, class notes, etc.) is not permitted during the test.
+If needed, a follow-up discussion will allow the Candidate to comment on incorrect answers.

 In compliance with Law 104/1992 and Law 170/2010, and in alignment with institutional inclusion policies, students with certified disabilities or specific learning disorders—as well as those with recognized special educational needs—will receive appropriate accommodations during assessments.
 Such students should promptly contact the course instructor and inform the University’s Disability and SLD Support Service [https://site.unibo.it/studenti-con-disabilita-e-dsa/en] .
 A faculty member is appointed to oversee this service within the Department [https://scienzemedicheveterinarie.unibo.it/it/dipartimento/organizzazione/referenti-istituzionali] .